-- Up to two percent (2%) one percent (1%) for origination and discount. - Point five percent (.5%) of one percent (1%) for fees in the deed of sale (if paid by the buyer). - Point five percent (.5%) of one percent (1%) for fees in the mortgage deed (first lien). - One percent (1%) for fees in writing restrictive conditions (second lien). - Up to \$250 for the Housing Quality Standard (HQS) inspection and \$125 for HQS reinspection.
+- Up to two percent (2%) one percent (1%) for origination and discount. - Point five percent (.5%) of one percent (1%) for fees in the deed of sale (if paid by the buyer).

+- Point five percent (.5%) of one percent (1%) for fees in the mortgage deed (first lien). - One percent (1%) for fees in writing restrictive conditions (second lien). - Up to \$250 for the Housing Quality Standard (HQS) inspection and \$125 for HQS reinspection.

-The Program may cover reasonable and customary closing costs, including, but not limited to the credit report, home appraisal, loan origination fee, title, escrow, recording, notary fees, title transfer charges, title insurance, title studies, or any other similar costs for LMI homebuyers.
+The Program may cover reasonable and customary closing costs, including but not limited to the credit report, home appraisal, loan origination fee, title, escrow, recording, notary fees, title transfer charges, title insurance, title studies, or any other similar costs for LMI and UN homebuyers.

 Closing costs are regulated by the Consumer Financial Protection Bureau (CFPB).
-Closing Disclosure outlines the charges and fees that a Borrower will be required to pay as part of the closing process, these costs either have no tolerance for change, or ten percent (10%) tolerance.
-Normally, these costs range from between three to six percent (3-6%) of the purchase price.
+Closing Disclosure outlines the charges and fees a Borrower will be required to pay as part of the closing process, these costs either have no tolerance for change, or a ten percent (10%) tolerance.

-As these costs are tightly regulated, PRHFA will consider closing costs to be reasonable provided that these costs adhere to the Qualified Mortgage rule and applicable mortgage regulatory guidance.
+As these costs are tightly regulated, the PRHFA Underwriting Review will consider closing costs to be reasonable, provided these costs adhere to the Qualified Mortgage rule and applicable mortgage regulatory guidance.

-12 Duplication of Benefits (DOB) Review
+10 Duplication of Benefits (DOB) Review

 The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), as amended, 42 U.S.C. § 5121 et seq., prohibits any person, business concern, or other entity from receiving Federal funds for any part of such loss as to which they have received financial assistance under any other program, from private insurance, charitable assistance, or any other source.
-As such, PRDOH must consider disaster recovery aid received by Program Applicants from any other federal, state, local or other source and determine if any assistance is duplicative.
-Any assistance determined to be duplicative must be deducted from the Program's calculation of the Applicant's total need prior to awarding assistance.
+PRDOH must consider disaster recovery aid received by Program Applicants from any other federal, state, local, or other source and determine if any assistance is duplicative.
+Any assistance determined to be duplicative must be deducted from the Program's calculation of the Applicant's total need before awarding assistance.